 - 1) Completion and oral defense of a Research Prospectus; - 2) Completion of a Ph.D.
-Comprehensive Examination; - 3) Participation in the seminar program; - a.
+Comprehensive Examination; - Participation in the seminar program; - 4) Research Tool(s).

+a.
 Proficiency in two foreign languages judged acceptable by the department and the Graduate School; or b.
-Proficiency in one foreign language and in statistics or computer science. - 5) Completion of a substantial research project and successful oral defense of a dissertation.
+Proficiency in one foreign language and in statistics or computer science.

+5) Completion of a substantial research project and successful oral defense of a dissertation.